RobertSchueler/tc_tools/README.md

 The SVG file should contain a template of how your cards should look like.

-The configuration file contains information about your system and your preferences by lines of the form `<parameter>=<value>`.
+The configuration file contains information about your system and your preferences by lines of the form `<parameter>:<value>`.
 The only supported parameter is currently `inkscape_path` which is mandatory to set to the absolute path of your local inkscape installation.

 Currently the render process just produces one copy of a png rendering of your template file for each row in your excel file.
 This will change in the future.